Digitization of Scalar Fields for Quantum Computing: 1+1 Dimensional Scalar Field Theory

 \section{1+1 Dimensional $\lambda\phi^4$ Scalar Field Theory}

 The detailed analysis of $0+1$ scalar field theory presented in the previous sections provides a solid foundation with which to consider scalar field theory in higher spatial dimensions with NISQ-era quantum computers.
-In section~\ref{sec:SFT}, the Hamiltonian for scalar field theory in $d+1$ dimensions was presented, along with its naive layout on a spatial lattice.
+In section~\ref{sec:SFT}, the Hamiltonian for scalar field theory in $d+1$ dimensions was presented, along with its na\"ive layout on a spatial lattice.
 The operator structure for multiple spatial sites is the same as for one spatial site except for the presence of the $\phi \nabla^2 \phi$ operator, which includes contributions from particle motion into the Hamiltonian.
-The naive representation of this operator as $\phi \nabla_a^2 \phi$ introduces terms that couples the fields at two adjacent spatial sites.
+The na\"ive representation of this operator as $\phi \nabla_a^2 \phi$ introduces terms that couples the fields at two adjacent spatial sites.
 In general, smearing the fields to tame high-energy quantum fluctuations, while preserving low-energy observables, will introduce couplings beyond adjacent spatial sites, but these can be implemented with operations on two sites also.
-Given that the $1+1$ dimensional $\lambda\phi^4$ Hamiltonian is the building block for $d+1$ dimensional $\lambda\phi^4$ Hamiltonian acting on systems with arbitrary numbers of spatial sites, careful tunings of parameters in field-space on $1+1$ dimensional systems are expected to provide good starting points for the parameters in larger systems.